Family Law Facilitators: Free Help for Your Oregon Divorce or Custody Case

 Do facilitators provide help in other languages?

 Yes.
 Court facilitators must offer services in other languages.
-Ask for an interpreter if your court's facilitator doesn't speak your language.
+Ask for an interpreter if your local court facilitator doesn't speak your language.

 How do I contact my local court facilitator?

-Visit this court website to find contact information for your local court facilitator.
+Visit this court website to find information for your local court facilitator.

 Related Articles